claritychallenge/claritychallenge.github.io/blog/2022-11-15-ICASSP-registration.md

 ---
-slug: Announcement of ICASSP 2023
+slug: Announcement of ICASSP 2023 Grand Challenge
-title: Announcement of ICASSP 2023
+title: Announcement of ICASSP 2023 Grand Challenge
 author: Will Bailey
 author_title: Clarity Team Member
 author_url: https://www.sheffield.ac.uk/dcs/people/research-staff/will-bailey
-tags: [clarity, announcement, CPC2]
+tags: [clarity, announcement, CEC2]
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 We are pleased to announce that registration for the **ICASSP 2023 Clarity Grand Challenge** is now open.

-To register please complete the simple Google form found on the [registration page](/docs/icassp/taking_part/icassp_registration).
+To register please complete the simple Google form found on the [registration page](/docs/icassp_2023/taking_part/icassp2023_registration).

 The remaining important dates for the challenge are as follows:
 - TBA